Johan-4P/Budget-Tracker/README.md

-# Mysterious Things - Project Portfolio 1 - HTML & CSS
+# Budget Tracker - Project Portfolio 2 - HTML, CSS and JavaScript.

-Mysterious Things is a website designed to offer deep insights into the spiritual and mystical realms.
-It serves as a guide for anyone interested in exploring Tarot cards, Runes, and Oracle readings.
-The platform also features a dedicated question page to address users curiosities about these esoteric practices.
+Budget Tracker is a website there you can go to if you want to get hold on your economy.
+There you can insert numbers and the site will calculate the numbers for you!

 ![a mockup of the homepage](assets/images/mockup.png "Homepage!")

-Visit the deployed site: [Mysterious Things](https://johan-4p.github.io/Mysterious-Things/index.html)
+Visit the deployed site: [Budget Tracker](https://johan-4p.github.io/Budget-Tracker/)

 # CONTENTS